 b) Reference and Information Services

 This section assists users in the most effective use of resources and services by providing specific, exhaustive and prominent information.
-During the year 2015, this section has provided the following services to the users:
+This section is rendering the following services to the users:

 i.
 Teaching how to effectively use the Library resources.

 ii.
 Providing answers to directional and non-directional queries

 iii.
 Setting up of all possible measures to start providing Current Awareness

 Services (CAS) and Selective Dissemination of Information (SDI).